kevinli1324/kevin.li1324.github.io/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
 bio: Hello!
 I'm a 3rd Year Statistical Science PhD student at Duke University.
-I work on models that can flexibly model complex phenomenon and quantify uncertainty using limited information.
-I'm am particularly in applying these models for downstream decisionmaking tasks such as causal inference and adaptive experimentation.
-I've worked in applications such retail forecasting, emulation of engineering and physics experiments, neuro-computation, and genetic sequencing.
+I work on computational and statistical methods for modeling complex phenomenon and quantifying uncertainty under limited information.
+I'm particularly interested in applying these models for downstream decisionmaking tasks such as causal inference and adaptive experimentation.
+My research applications have included retail forecasting, emulation of engineering and physics experiments, neuro-computation, and genetic sequencing.
 Before my PhD I developed credit authorization systems with the Risk and Decision Sciences team at American Express.

 # Interests to show in About widget
 interests: